kingluddite/web-dev-notes/full_stack/user-authentication/06-custom-middleware.md

 ## Test

-Login and then try to log out.
-It should now work.
+Click logout and then it will destroy the session and use the logic in navbar.pug to remove logout and replace it with login and bring back 'Sign up'

-Destroying the session -- which was tracking the user -- is the easiest way to log the user out of the site.
+but we can't got to the login route because we have not created login.pug or created the login route yet.

 ## Express Middleware
 Express is known as a routing and middleware framework

 ### Routes
-Routing lets our app do different things and display different information based on which URL the browser requests and how it request it
+Routing lets our app do different things and display different information based on which URL the browser requests and how it requests it

-So sending a GET request to the /login route leads to the login form While a PUT request to /login tells the app to authenticate the user by comparing the form data against records in the database
+So sending a GET request to the /login route leads to the login form While a PUT request to /login route tells the app to authenticate the user by comparing the form data against records in the database

 ## Middleware
 Software that sits in the middle of other parts of your app